openhab/openhabian/docs/openhabian.md

 Please note that we cannot test HW/OS combos upfront so there is no support / no guarantee for this work as explained in the [README](https://github.com/openhab/openhabian/blob/master/README.md).
 Don't be too disappointed if you run into errors.
 Drop us a note on Github.

-### `openhabian.conf`
-You can actually set a number of parameters before you try installing from SD card for the first time.
-You can also try with a different set of parameters if your initial attempt fails:

--   Flash the system image to your micro SD card as described, do not remove the SD card yet
--   Access the first SD card partition.
-It's a vfat/FAT-32 (Windows) filesystem so just use the file explorer of your client PC.
--   Open the file `openhabian.conf` in a text editor
--   Uncomment and complete the lines to contain the parameters you want to set
--   Save, unmount/eject, remove and insert into the RPi and boot it
--   Continue with the instructions for your hardware

-### WiFi based Setup Notes
-If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible WiFi dongle you can set up and use openHABian via WiFi only.
-For the WiFi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
-The following steps are needed in addition to the setup instructions given above:

-In `openhabian.conf`, uncomment and complete the lines reading `wifi_ssid="My WiFi SSID"` and `wifi_psk="password123"`

-### Fake hardware mode
-If to install openHABian fails because you have a non-supported hardware or run an unsupported OS release, you can "fake" your hardware and OS to make openHABian behave as if you did own that HW/OS.
-In `openhabian.conf`, uncomment and complete the lines reading `hw=`, `hwarch=` and/or `release=` with the hw and os versions you want to attempt installation with.

-### Disable ZRAM
-ZRAM is activated by default on fresh installations on ARM hardware.
-You may want to disable it if you run a 8GB RPi4 as that is incompatible at the time of writing, leading to kernel crashes.
-Make sure you use the master branch right away: use `clonebranch=master` and `zraminstall=disable` in `openhabian.conf` to install without.

-### Debug mode
-See [Troubleshooting](#Troubleshooting) section if you run into trouble installing.
-If you want to turn on debug mode, edit `openhabian.conf` and set the `debugmode=` parameter to either `off`, `on` or `maximum`.

-### IPv6 notes
-You might encounter problems when you make use of IPv6 on some networks and systems. openHABian installation may stop or hang forever.
-In that case *or if you are sure that you do not need IPv6 on your openHABian server*, you can disable IPv6.
-Follow the instructions in the previous section and insert a line into `openhabian.conf` reading `ipv6=disable`.

-### Auto-backup
-You might want to setup openHABian to automatically backup and mirror your internal SD card to an external unit.
-We suggest to use another SD card in an external card writer device so that in case your internal SD card fails, you can switch SD cards to get the system back up running fast.
-The second card needs to have at least twice the size of your internal card.

-To setup right at installation time:
-Define `backupdrive=/dev/sdX` (replace X with the proper character) to enable this functionality right during unattended installation.
-Eventually change `storagedir=/storage` to any other name.
-The first attached disk type device is usually called `/dev/sda`. openHABian will create partitions 1 and 2 to be mirrors of your internal card and will assign the remaining space to a storage partition.
-Full mirroring will take place semiannually and changes will be synced once a week, see `systemctl list-timers`.
-The unattended install routine will also setup Amanda to take daily backups and store them to that third partition.
-Use `storagecapacity=xxx` to override how much space to consume at most for Amanda backup storage (in MB).
-If you choose to skip this during system installation, you can still setup both, mirroring and Amanda, at any later time using the 5X menu options.

-Should you need to switch to run on backup, get a another new SD card to match the size of the broken card.
-Note most are not "exactly" 16 or 32 GB so your new one mustn't have less bytes than the old one.
-Use menu option 54 to copy your active backup card back to the new one and switch back as soon as possible.

-### Tailscale VPN network
-Tailscale is a management toolset to establish a WireGuard based VPN between multiple systems if you want to connect to openHAB(ian) instances outside your LAN over Internet.
-It'll take care to detect and open ports when you and your peers are located behind firewalls.
-[Download the client](https://tailscale.com/download) and eventually get the Solo service plan from Tailscale, that's free for private use.
-This free service will automatically be selected when you fire up your first VPN node.
-The Windows client has a link to the admin console where you can create pre-auth one-time keys.
-These you can put as the `preauthkey` into `openhabian.conf` to automatically deploy remote openHABian nodes (unattended install) and have them join the VPN.

 ## openHABian Configuration Tool
 The following instructions target a Raspberry Pi openHABian setup but should be applicable to all openHABian environments.
 Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command.